Document Type

 Abstract

-Methionine oxidation to the sulfoxide form (MSox) is a poorly understood post-translational modification of proteins associated with nonspecific chemical oxidation from reactive oxygen species (ROS) whose chemistries are linked to various disease pathologies including neurodegeneration.
-Emerging evidence shows MSox site occupancy is in some cases under enzymatic regulatory control mediating cellular signaling including phosphorylation and/or calcium signaling, raising questions as to the speciation and functional nature of MSox across the proteome.
+Methionine oxidation to the sulfoxide form (MSox) is a poorly understood post-translational modification of proteins associated with non-specific chemical oxidation from reactive oxygen species (ROS), whose chemistries are linked to various disease pathologies, including neurodegeneration.
+Emerging evidence shows MSox site occupancy is, in some cases, under enzymatic regulatory control, mediating cellular signaling, including phosphorylation and/or calcium signaling, and raising questions as to the speciation and functional nature of MSox across the proteome.
 The 5XFAD lineage of the C57BL/6 mouse has well-defined Alzheimer’s and aging states.
-Using this model, we analyzed age, sex and disease dependent MSox speciation in mouse hippocampus.
-In addition, we explore chemical stability and statistical variance of oxidized peptide signals to understand needed power for MSox based proteome studies.
-Our results identify mitochondrial and glycolytic pathway targets with increases in MSox with age as well as neuroinflammatory targets accumulating MSox with AD in proteome studies of mouse hippocampus.
-Further, the paper establishes a foundation for reproducible and rigorous experimental MSox-omics appropriate for biological discovery novel target identification, and biomarker analysis in ROS and other oxidation linked diseases.
+Using this model, we analyzed age-, sex-, and disease-dependent MSox speciation in the mouse hippocampus.
+In addition, we explored the chemical stability and statistical variance of oxidized peptide signals to understand the needed power for MSox-based proteome studies.
+Our results identify mitochondrial and glycolytic pathway targets with increases in MSox with age as well as neuroinflammatory targets accumulating MSox with AD in proteome studies of the mouse hippocampus.
+Further, this paper establishes a foundation for reproducible and rigorous experimental MSox-omics appropriate for novel target identification in biological discovery and for biomarker analysis in ROS and other oxidation-linked diseases.

 Share